domsq/the-gamers-forum/README.md

 - Contact table<br>
 ![Image of contact schema](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/contact_schema.JPG)<br>
 As can be seen above, the builtin Django user table as well as the topic, post and reply tables are all linked so that if a user is removed from the system, all of their associated posts and replies would be removed too.<br>
-Like-wise, if a topic was removed, all associated posts and replies would be too.
+Likewise, if a topic was removed, all associated posts and replies would be too.
 Also, removing a post deletes all associated replies.
 The contact table is standalone and used only for the Contact Us function.

 ### Wireframes